inesusvet/tests-talk/PITCHME.md

     assert foobar(1, -1) == 42
 ```

++++
+@title[Maintainable]

+## Maintainable

+- Do stateless tests.
+Start with a blank page _each time_
+- Don't do cross-dependencies, any caches and _magic_
+- Don't do cross-calls of test from the other test
+- Isolate things accurately (stub vs mock)
+- Test different layers of abstractions separately
+- Build your helpers
+- Do atomic tests.
+One test - one assertion

 ---
-@title[Readable]

-## Readable

-- Clear name of test: Given, What, Expected.
-Make it descriptive
-- Clear steps of test: Create, Configure, Act, Assert
-- Don't do magic.
-Make it as simple as you can.
-- Eliminate _broken windows_
-- Treat tests code as the production one - with love
-- Do review and refactoring of test code

-+++
 @title[Readable: Clear name]

 ### Not so clear name